-Temple City Man, Daughter Convicted For Possession of Illegal Weapons Cache
+Temple City Man, Daughter Convicted for Possession of Illegal Weapons Cache

-A man and his daughter pleaded no contest Friday to charges related to the discovery of an illegal weapons cache, including untraceable “ghost guns” and fully-automatic assault weapons, during a raid at their Temple City home nearly two years ago, authorities said.
+A man and his daughter pleaded no contest Friday to charges related to the discovery of an illegal weapons cache, including untraceable “ghost guns” and fully automatic assault weapons, during a raid at their Temple City home nearly two years ago, authorities said.

 Steven David Ponder, 59, was convicted of possession of a firearm by a convicted felon and unlawful assault weapon activity, according to the Los Angeles County District Attorney’s Office.
 Riley Elizabeth Ponder, 29, was convicted of being an accessory to the crimes after the fact.